GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 github-key.<key-id>.passwordDevice
 : The device or file where to retrieve the encryption passphrase.\
-Default: /dev/zero

-*NOTE*: such configuration is considered insecure and should *not be used in production*, always set a non-zero password device for deriving the key.
+This is a required parameter for `key-id` configuration.

 github-key.<key-id>.passwordLength
 : The length in bytes of the password read from the passwordDevice.\